top of page

 About this Scientist:

-Emily Baafi is a junior attending Yonkers High School.
+Emily Baafi is a Senior attending Yonkers High School.
 As a young African American the reality of racial injustice is no surprise for her.
 This is why she is so passionate on the issue.
-With her partner, Mary Bediako, Emily works on a science reading project that aims to shed light the existence of racial bias in adolescents.
+With her partner, Mary Bediako, Emily works on a science reading project that aims to shed light on the existence of racial bias in adolescents.
 She hopes not only to impact her community but the whole world.

-Mary Bediako is a Junior attending Yonkers High School, intending to pursue her career in nursing.
+Mary Bediako is a Senior attending Yonkers High School, intending to pursue her career in nursing.
 She finds interest and passion learning about social injustice and racial inequities present in society.
 She works with her friend Emily Baafi on an ongoing research project that sheds light on the presence of racial bias in adolescents.
-With these interests she hopes to inspire and and make a positive impact in her community.
+With these interests she hopes to inspire and make a positive impact in her community.

 Recent Posts